g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 # How to Add Fireworks Effect to your React App

 This React app guide will teach you how to integrate fireworks effects into it.
-We will start by explaining how to set up a new React project.
+We will start by stating the importance of fireworks effect on your website, categories of websites you should and should not use fireworks effect Then we will move on to the main subject of the article which involves the creation of the fireworks effect which starts  by explaining how to set up a new React project.
 And then we will learn how to incorporate a firework effect library to create the fireworks effect on the react application.

 Add fireworks to your web applications to celebrate special events, and interactive games and enhance your user interface with excitement.
 After reading this short guide, you have sufficient knowledge and skills that can make you able to implement them on your React projects.

-## Prerequisites
-Before you learn to use Firework Effects in a React app, you must understand React and JS basics.
-To go through this lesson about building and customizing components, one should be aware of React components, state management, and props.
-Moreover, it would be helpful if you knew how to code in new JavaScript standards (ES6+) so that it would be easy for you to understand examples and changes made throughout the text.

-Establishing a React development environment is another essential requirement; it means that Node.js and npm(Node Package Manager) should be in the machine as well.
-While these are basic tools used to manage dependencies and work with React apps generally, installing Node.js (that also brings npm as a bonus) offered on their website would be necessary if not done already.

-After installing Node.js and npm, you will need to configure your React environment by working with Create React App for beginning development.
-Set up a new React project that follows some common structure and lets you build customer modules It simplifies the initial setup process, allowing you to focus on building your application without worrying about configuration details.

-Once you have a basic knowledge of React and JavaScript, as well as an appropriate development environment, you will be ready to follow this guide to successfully integrate firework effects to React application.

 ## The Usefulness of Adding Fireworks to Your Website
 Incorporating firework effects into your website can significantly enhance the user experience by adding a layer of visual excitement and engagement.
 Fireworks are often associated with celebration and joy, making them an excellent tool for marking special occasions, achievements, or milestones within your application.
 This can create a memorable experience for your users, making your site stand out from others.